AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

 </tr>
 <tr>
 <td>Resizing</td>
 <td>Hover the resizing thumb, press the left mouse button and drag the cursor.
 You will see the dashed contour - a preview of the interval duration.
 You can drag it to any date you need, the scale range will be automatically lengthened if necessary.
-When you release the button, the "update" event will be dispathed by the gantt tree.
-Find more information about tree events [here](../Working_with_Data/Data_Tree_Model).</td>
+When you release the button, the "update" event will be dispatched by the gantt tree.
+Find more information about those events downwards.</td>
 <td>The actual time or the baseline interval becomes longer of shorter</td>
 <td>